mem48/geocompr/main.md

 ------------------  ---------------------  ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------  ------------------  ---------------
 ESRI Shapefile      .shp (the main file)   One of the most popular vector file format.
 Consists of at least three files.
 The main files size cannot exceed 2 GB.
 It lacks support for mixed type.
 Columns names are limited to 10 characters, and number of columns are limited at 255.
 It has poor support for Unicode standard.
 Vector              Partially open
 GeoJSON             .geojson               Format designed for representation of simple features.
 It is often used for a web applications.
 Vector              Open
 KML                 .kml                   XML-based format for spatial visualization, developed for use with Google Earth.
-Zipped KML file from the KMZ format.
+Zipped KML file forms the KMZ format.
 Vector              Open
 GPX                 .gpx                   XML schema created for exchange of GPS data.
 Vector              Open
 GeoTIFF             .tiff                  GeoTIFF is one of the most popular raster formats.
 Its structure is similar to the regular `.tif` format, however GeoTIFF also stores additional spatial metadata, such as coordinate reference system, spatial extent, `NoData` value, and the data resolution.
 Raster              Open
 Arc ASCII           .asc                   Text format where the first six lines represent grid information and nodata value, followed by the values arranged in rows and columns.
-Raster              ?
+Raster              Open
 R-raster            .gri, .grd             Native format of the raster package.
 Raster              Open
 SQLite/SpatiaLite   .sqlite                SQLite is a standalone, relational database management system.
 It is used as a default database driver in GRASS GIS 7.
 SpatiaLite is an extension to SQLite providing a support for Simple Features.
 Vector and raster   Open
 ESRI FileGDB        .gdb                   Collection of spatial and nonspatial objects created in the ArcGIS software.
 It allows to store multiple feature classes and enables use of topological definitions.
 Limited access to this format is provided by GDAL with the use of the OpenFileGDB and FileGDB drivers.
 Vector and raster   Proprietary